Finite element methods for electroneutral multicomponent electrolyte flows: Temporal discretization

 To study \cref{eq:transient_compat_conds_disc_conc} we assume a confined flow, in the sense that the total normal fluxes over $\Gamma$ are zero.
 In other words, we assume that the $g_i$ satisfy

 so that the compatibility conditions in \cref{eq:transient_compat_conds_disc_conc} become

-which physically states that the total number of moles of all species is conserved.
-Note that \cref{eq:confined_assumption} holds for Butler--Volmer-type BCs, since in this case $g_i = \alpha_i g_J / F$ and $g_J$ satisfies \cref{eq:transient_compat_conds_disc_pot}.
+which physically states that the total number of moles of all components is conserved.
+Note that \cref{eq:confined_assumption} is satisfied whenever $g_i = \alpha_i g_J / F$ for some constants $\{\alpha_i\}_{i=1}^{n-1}$ (e.g.~in symmetric cells or lithium-ion battery cells), since $g_J$ satisfies \cref{eq:transient_compat_conds_disc_pot}.
 We now investigate how many of the $n-1$ conditions in \cref{eq:moles_conserved} are actually independent.
 Note that a general volumetric EOS relates the total concentration $c_T$ to the partial molar volumes $\bm{V}_{\nu}^{\top}$ and mole fractions $\bm{x}_{\nu}$ by \cite{guggenheim1967thermodynamics}

 Hence, multiplying \cref{eq:general_eos} by $c_T$, we see that the entries of $\widetilde{\bm{c}_{\nu,h}}$ are related by

 In light of \cref{eq:conc_constraints}, it is clear that the total molar conservation conditions \cref{eq:moles_conserved} may not all be independent, or may even be overdetermined.
 This leads us to consider three pertinent cases, depending on the functional dependence of $\bm{V}_{\nu}$ on $p$ and $\bm{x}_{\nu}$.